appfirst/statsd_clients/ruby/README.md

 Installation:
 -------------
-Data is transported to the AppFirst collector via a POSIX Message Queue.
-The Posix Message Queue is not part of the standard ruby library, and must be installed prior to using this statsd client.
-This should do the job:
+The AppFirst statsd client is packaged as a ruby gem.
+Installation should be as simple as:

-    >gem install posix_mq
+    >gem install afstatsd

-Now just copy the .rb files you find here to your working directory.
-Test.rb is just an example you can crib from - you don't need to keep it.
+This should automatically install another gem, posix_mq.

 Configuration:
 --------------
 Pull in the AppFirst Statsd Client (probably in your main module):

-    require './afstatd.rb'
+    require 'afstatd'

 At startup, instantiate a Statsd client object: